The Spices Board Act, 1986

 (ii) Agriculture; and

-(i) The Directorate of Cocoa, Aeronaut and Spices Development, Calicut;
+(i) the Directorate of Cocoa, Arecanut and Spices Development, Calicut;

 (5) The term of office of the members and other conditions of service of the members shall be such as may be prescribed.